vivshankar/ibm-verify-assets/phishing_protection_for_oauth_device_flow/index.md

 ![](client_auth_methods.png)

 However, while this should always be the recommended approach to take, there are cases where this may not be practical.
-For example - an app that is installed on end user devices, where packaging a secret, such as a private key is not practical unless a sophisticated registration process is possible for the app instance.
+For example - an app that is installed on end user devices, where packaging a secret, such as a private key is not practical unless a sophisticated app instance registration can be implemented.

 ### Add a consent page that provides additional context to the user